Exploring the Optimal Size of Grid-forming Energy Storage in an Off-grid Renewable P2H System under Multi-timescale Energy Management: Introduction

-Most studies have considered hourly time resolution for designing the EMS in the OReP2HS, overlooking renewable power fluctuations on shorter timescales.
-Nevertheless, some studies have employed more refined time resolution.
-Ib{\'a}{\~n}ez-Rioja et al. \cite{ibanez2022simulation,ibanez2023off} used 300-second-resolution data from a Finnish wind farm for OReP2HS production simulations, obtaining a more precise LCOH of 2 Euro/kg by 2030 in southeastern Finland.
-Zheng et al. \cite{ZHENG2023113763} used 5-minute-resolution data to evaluate the LCOH for an off-grid wind power-to-hydrogen system, finding an LCOH range of 1.66--13.61 USD/kg in wind-rich areas in China and Denmark.
+However, EMS in the above optimization- or software-based studies only considered hourly time resolution, overlooking renewable power fluctuations on shorter timescales.
+To this end, Ib{\'a}{\~n}ez-Rioja et al. \cite{ibanez2022simulation,ibanez2023off} used 300-second-resolution data from a Finnish wind farm to improve the time resolution for OReP2HS production simulations and optimal configuration, obtaining a more precise LCOH of 2 Euro/kg by 2030 in southeastern Finland.
+Zheng et al. \cite{ZHENG2023113763} used 5-minute-resolution data to evaluate the cost-effective component size for an off-grid wind power-to-hydrogen system, finding an LCOH range of 1.66--3.61 USD/kg in wind-rich areas in China and Denmark.
+Nevertheless, EMS with 5-min resolution still can not meet the requirement of simulation covers a transient timescale for the OReP2HS designing.

-The reviewed studies reported in the literature have mainly focused on the long-term energy balance and scheduling of the OReP2HS with 5-minute to hourly time resolution, as summarized in Table \ref{tab:literature}.
-These studies consider only the power balance at each time step, neglecting the dynamic interactions of the control loops of PV, WTs, BESS, and ELs.
-This results in two shortcomings in planning and operating the OReP2HS: the underutilization of the EL load regulation capacity and the neglect of voltage and frequency stability.
+The reviewed studies related to the planning and designing of OReP2HS are summarized in Table \ref{tab:literature}.
+These studies mainly focus on the 8760-hour or day-ahead/intraday energy balance constraints and scheduling of the OReP2HS using 5-min or hourly time resolution models, which only consider power balance at discrete time steps, failing to capture the dynamic interactions among PV, WTs, BESS, and ELs at shorter time scales. {This results in the following shortcomings:

+First, beyond the minute- or hour-level source-load power and energy balance, the OReP2HS, as an independent power system, also exhibits the fundamental interactions dynamic of generation, grid, and loads~\cite{qiu2024technological}.
+These include the electrical energy conversion and transient control processes of converters of WT/PV/EL/BESS ~\cite{9265486}, as well as the frequency and voltage dynamic of the system~\cite{lu2025stability}, which typically occur on millisecond to second time scales.
+Besides, the transient electrochemical response at the electrode-electrolyte interface of EL making its load response exhibit a first one order dynamic response with a time constant of approximately 0.2 to 1 second~\cite{cheng2025power,sha2023low}.
+Fig.~\ref{fig:TimeScale} gives the overall timescales involved a typical OReP2HS, ranging from milliseconds to hours.
+Therefore, existing studies design the OReP2HS employ 5-min or hourly time resolution models cannot accurately reflect its real dynamic behavior, which may compromise the feasibility of the resulting design outcomes in real-word applications.}